whad-team/whad-lib/docs/source/cpp/generic.rst

 Debug messages are not intended to be displayed to the user and will only be showed when debug mode is enabled on host-side.
-These messages can be created through the :cpp:class:`whad::generic::DebugMsg` function:
+These messages can be created through the :cpp:class:`whad::generic::Debug` function:

 .. code-block:: C

-    /* Create and send a debug message. */ whad::generic::DebugMsg debug_msg(1, "This is some information for the user.");
+    /* Create and send a debug message. */ whad::generic::Debug debug_msg(1, "This is some information for the user.");
     whad::send(verb_msg);